Table of Contents:

 Ultimately, Council unanimously decided on filtration.
 Many Commissioners cited the long-term benefits as a deciding factor.

 Yes, the Portland Water Bureau continues to adhere to all state and federal drinking water regulations.
-To remain in compliance, by Oct.
-11, 2017, the bureau will submit
+To remain in compliance, on Oct.
+9, 2017, the bureau submitted

 - A description of which Cryptosporidium treatment technology the Portland Water Bureau intends to pursue.

 - A detailed proposed schedule of when the treatment will be in place.

 - Measures the Portland Water Bureau intends to take to reduce the risk of the public's exposure to Cryptosporidium until treatment is in place.

 - A proposed sampling schedule for Cryptosporidium at the intake until treatment is in place.

 The bureau will construct a water filtration plant, per the decision of City Council on Aug.
 2, 2017.

 It is adhering to the deadlines set forth in OHA’s Aug.
 1, 2017, letter and submitted a compliance schedule and interim measures plan on Oct.
 9, 2017.
 Nov.
 22, 2017, shall be the revocation effective date if the plan is not approved earlier than that.